-&lt;sup>26 There are approximately 100 species of cotoneaster found in the UK, but only five are listed on Schedule 9 of the Wildlife and Countryside Act 1981 (as amended): Cotoneaster horizontalis, Cotoneaster integrifolius, Cotoneaster simonsii, Cotoneaster bullatus and Cotoneaster microphyllus.
+&lt;sup>26 There are approximately 100 species of cotoneaster found in the UK, but only five are listed on Schedule 9 of the Wildlife and Countryside Act 1981 (as amended): Cotoneaster horizontalis, Cotoneaster integrifolius, Cotoneaster simonsii, Cotoneaster bullatus and Cotoneaster microphyllus

-While assessing the suitability of the Site for bats, a Preliminary Bat Roost Assessment (PBRA) was undertaken on each structure.
-The PBRA were undertaken in accordance with best practice guidance and CIEEM competencies for undertaking bat surveys.
+While assessing the suitability of the Site for bats, a Preliminary Bat Roost Assessment (PBRA) was undertaken on each structure within the Site.
+The PBRAs were undertaken in accordance with best practice guidance and CIEEM competencies for undertaking bat surveys.